palewire/first-python-notebook/docs/index.rst

 Act 1: Hello notebook
 ---------------------

 A `Jupyter Notebook <http://jupyter.org/>`_ is a browser application where you can write, run, remix and republish code.
 It is free software you can install and run like any other open-source library.
-It is used by scientists, scholars, investors and corporations to create and share their work.
+It is used by `scientists <http://nbviewer.jupyter.org/github/robertodealmeida/notebooks/blob/master/earth_day_data_challenge/Analyzing%20whale%20tracks.ipynb>`_, `scholars <http://nbviewer.jupyter.org/github/nealcaren/workshop_2014/blob/master/notebooks/5_Times_API.ipynb>`_, `investors <https://github.com/rsvp/fecon235/blob/master/nb/fred-debt-pop.ipynb>`_ and corporations to create and share their work.

 It is also used by journalists to develop stories and show their work.
 Examples include: